griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ```

-As you can see, the script wasn't able to authenticate, and thus tells us the authentication failed.
+As you can see, the script wasn't able to authenticate and thus tells us the authentication failed.
 Congrats!
 Your failure means success!

 Before continuing, change the `.env` file back.